Senior Managing Partner | JFerdinand@24iplg.com

 Partner | JRutherford@24iplg.com

-Jessica practices primarily in the areas of intellectual property protection and licensing, intellectual property litigation, internet law and entertainment law.
+Jessica practices primarily in the areas of intellectual property protection and licensing, civil litigation, and media and entertainment law.
 She routinely counsels clients, both large and small, on the acquisition, protection, exploitation, and enforcement of copyrights, trademarks, trade secrets, rights of publicity, and other proprietary rights.

 Jessica has experience managing a worldwide filing and enforcement program for a portfolio of famous marks and has won several appeals before the Trademark Trial and Appeal Board.